-River outlet works bypass the powerplant, with releases of up to 15,000 cfs, and are almost always combined with powerplant releases, with a maximum operational release capacity of about 48,200 cfs.
+River outlet works are used when there is a need to release more water than can be passed though the powerplant.
+River outlet works releases of up to 15,000 cfs are almost always combined with powerplant releases, with a maximum operational release capacity of about 48,200 cfs.